UPS drivers are sharing the insane temperatures they work in every day

 Teamsters general president Sean O’Brien said in a statement last month that “by refusing to implement these safety measures, the company is literally sending drivers out to die in the heat”.

+On Wednesday, UPS told The Independent that “our package delivery vehicles make frequent stops, which requires the engine to be turned off and the doors to be opened and closed, about 130 times a day on average.
+We have studied heat mitigation with our vehicles and integrated forced air systems with venting to create air flow around the driver and cargo areas.
+We optimize the roof of vehicles to minimize heat in the cargo area, alongside insulating the roof of the cab.
+We also offer fans to drivers upon request”.

-The union began campaigning for a better agreement with the company on Monday.
+The Teamsters union began campaigning for a better agreement with the company on Monday.
 The current contract between UPS and the union ends next August.
 Drivers are hoping to get better working conditions as well as a rise in pay.

+UPS also noted in the email to The Independent that they “have a program that was developed with input from experts in the field of occupational health and safety that focuses on educating employees about hydration along with nutrition and proper sleep before working in hotter temperatures”.

+“We have morning meetings with drivers all year round, reminding them of forecasted temperatures and encouraging them to be aware of their own health conditions.
+In the summer, in addition to providing water and ice for employees, we provide regular heat illness and injury prevention training to all operations managers and drivers”, the spokesperson added.

 Register for free to continue reading